pyxem/kikuchipy/doc/contributing.rst

 Code of Conduct
 ===============

-KikuchiPy has a :doc:`Code of Conduct <code_of_conduct>` that should be honoured by everyone who participates in the KikuchiPy community.
+kikuchipy has a :doc:`Code of Conduct <code_of_conduct>` that should be honoured by everyone who participates in the kikuchipy community.

 .. _questions-comments-and-feedback: